 In microfluidic devices, droplet size and generation rate are directly linked to the flow rates of the two phases4.
 The injection flow rate stability is thus critical for having repeatable reactor volume and reproducible results.
 Pressure pumps provide a more stable flow profile leading to better experimental data or production results.

 The responsiveness of a pump is critical for many microfluidic applications.

-Such flow profiles require an ultra-fast responsiveness to be generated in a controlled way.
+Such flow profiles require ultra-fast responsiveness to be generated in a controlled way.
 Syringe pump technologies are not responsive enough to achieve such performance.
-A response time comparison between Ultra-high precision syringe pump and the LineUP series of Fluigent (see figure) shows that it would be impossible to achieve a standard heart beat pulsation simulation at 80bpm.
+A response time comparison between a high-precision syringe pump and the LineUP series of Fluigent (see figure) shows that it would be impossible to achieve a standard heartbeat pulsation simulation at 80bpm.

-Check the MAT software for automated protocol creation
+Check the OxyGEN software for automated protocol creation

 1. Cost effective solution for sequential injection in cell perfusion application

 Many microfluidic applications require switching between multiple solutions (such as samples or buffers) while maintaining a constant flow rate during the course of their experiment.
 The use of a single pressure pump (such as Fluigent’s LineUP, or MFCS series) associated with a sequential valve provide a high performance and compact solution in cell perfusion applications.